hussein1000/map_hunter/README.md

 🔍 Search: Use the search bar to find a place

 📍 Track Location: Tap the GPS icon to follow your current location

-➕ Bookmark: Long-press on the map to save a custom marker